Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Homebrew/Classes/The-Siren.md

 ---
-filetype: Archetype
+alias: ["Affinity of the Siren"]
 class: Siren
-alias: ["Affinity of the Siren"]
 cssclass:
+filetype: Archetype
 tags: BnB/Homebrew/Archetype
+title: Affinity of the Siren
 ---

 # Affinity of the Siren
 > Technically its an Archetype but its a Siren-only Archetype so here it belongs!

 You were chosen, ambitious, or perhaps unlucky.
 Whatever the reason, you are a Siren.
 Yet a Siren is not just about flashing tattoos and looking like a tribal psycho's bride, though that could be described as a perk, it is so much more.
 You are a manifestation of ideals, of nature, of elements.
 And guess what dearie?
 Today is the day you've just hit Siren puberty so buckle up, because its going to get ugly.

 ## Pick an Affinity
 There can only be one of each affinity at any time.
 Affinities are very personal, destructive if known, and must be kept secret from other players, especially other Siren's who have reached their Affinity.

 The player must pick the affinity by their figurehead name after the Bunker Master has ensured any unavailable Affinity has been removed.